immutant/lein-immutant/docs/testing.md

-Runs a project's tests inside WildFly.
+To run an application's tests inside of a WildFly container, you can use the `lein immutant test` task.

-Runs WildFly, deploys the project to it, runs all tests found beneath the test/ directory, undeploys the app, and then shuts down WildFly.
+This task runs WildFly, deploys the project to it, runs all tests found beneath the test/ directory, undeploys the app, and then shuts down WildFly.
 All tests specified in the `:test-paths` from project.clj will be executed.

 The task's behavior can be configured with the following options under the `[:immutant :test]` path in `project.clj`, all of which can be